medusajs/medusa-starter-default/src/subscribers/README.md

 Subscribers handle events emitted in the Medusa application.

+> Learn more about Subscribers in [this documentation](https://docs.medusajs.com/learn/fundamentals/events-and-subscribers).

 The subscriber is created in a TypeScript or JavaScript file under the `src/subscribers` directory.

 For example, create the file `src/subscribers/product-created.ts` with the following content: